-The principles don't apply to just supermarkets, but if someone can sell \$100 million per year in a supermarket, where typical sales are \$10 - 20 million, then we need to account for the missing \$80 million in all those other stores.
+The principles don't apply to just supermarkets, but if someone can sell \$100 million per year in a supermarket, where typical sales are \$10 - 30 million, then we need to account for the missing \$80 million in all those other stores.
 It's not enough to compare our operations to what "everyone else" is doing, and ignore the massive successes.

 I'm always interested in extraordinary performance, and the reasons for it, even if the exceptional performance has some elements that seem not reproducible.
 So, for example, there is a Costco store, #1 in their chain, a few miles from my office, that does a million dollars of sales a day!
-Maybe not every day, but often enough to be pushing \$300 million per year.
+Maybe not every day, but often enough to be pushing \$300 million per year in sales.
 So I ask, why, why, why?
-Costco is not a "supermarket," but it isn't that far removed from a supercenter.
-(I'll suggest later a feature of Costco that accelerates sales, that may not be obvious to either you or Costco.)
+Costco is not a "supermarket," but it isn't that far removed from a super-center.
+(I'll suggest later a feature of Costco that accelerates sales, that may not be obvious to either you or Costco.
+Note: Since the original writing of this letter I have come to recognize that whenever a retailer is doing something really well, they probably do understand exactly what they are doing, and why it is so effective.
+But you won't see them on stage trumpeting it about. ;-)